 - Get a proper bike fit.
 If you experience any discomfort on your bike — knee, back, wrist or neck pain, for example – or your ride just doesn’t feel right, have a pro look at the fit.
 Fit issues can dampen your enthusiasm at best and cause injury at worst.
 Small adjustments — in seat or stem heights, cranks or saddle, just for starters — can literally change your world on a bike.
 A pofessional fitting of your existing bike is not free, but it’s money is well spent.
 (I’ve found that word of mouth often leads to the best, most experienced fitters.
 So ask around.)

 - Set a goal.
 Nothing helps you kindle and maintain motivation more than committing to a goal, particularly one that’s a reach.
 That might mean resolving to commute to work more frequently than in past years.
 Or, signing up for a cycling event (many offer a range of routes and distances).
 Enlist a friend and ride or train together.
 If you choose a charity event, you’ll also enjoy the satisfaction of achieving your cycling goal while doing good for others.
-These are some of the annual New York City area rides I’m looking at for spring and early summer: the Tour de Staten Island, CycloFemme and Bike to the Beach New York Ride for Autism.
+Annual New York City area rides I’m looking at for spring and early summer: CycloFemme and Bike to the Beach New York Ride for Autism.
 To search cycling events near NYC, check bikereg.com and bikeride.com.
 Tip: Register early.
 Some rides sell out quickly; others offer discounts for advance registration.

 - Boost off-bike fitness.
 Keeping fit off the bike will help you ride strong and healthy all season.
 In particular, core strength is essential to maintaining good posture, balance, and the ability to generate power.
 It pays off, as well, in everyday activities and general wellness.
 So keep a balance between pedaling and other fitness activities like yoga, Pilates and weight training.